teotm/SScript-4.0.1/README.md

 # SScript

-S(uperlative)Script is an easy to use Haxe script parser and interpreter, including class support and more.
+S(uperlative)Script is an easy to use Haxe script parser and interpreter.
 It aims to support all of the Haxe structures while being fast and easy to use.

 <details>
   <summary>About Classes</summary>